Teradyne (TER)

 AI Analysis | Feedback

-Greg Smith became President and CEO of Teradyne in February 2023.
-He joined Teradyne's Semiconductor Test Division in 2006.
-From 2020 to 2023, he served as President of Teradyne's Industrial Automation Group (now Robotics), where he grew revenue by 44%.
-Prior to that, from 2017 to 2020, he led the Semiconductor Test Division as Division President, overseeing over 50% revenue growth.
-Before joining Teradyne, Mr. Smith held engineering, marketing, and leadership positions at Raytheon and LTX.
+Greg Smith became Teradyne's President and CEO in February 2023.
+From 2020 to 2023, he served as the President of Teradyne's Industrial Automation Group, which is now known as Robotics, and during his tenure, the group's revenue grew by 44%.
+He joined Teradyne in 2006 as the Marketing Manager for digital test in the Semiconductor Test Division.
+He later became the Division President from 2017 to 2020, achieving over 50% revenue growth.
+Before joining Teradyne, Smith held various engineering, marketing, and leadership positions at Raytheon and LTX, where he was involved in developing test equipment.

-Michelle Turner was appointed Teradyne's Chief Financial Officer in November 2025, taking responsibility for the company's finance, information technology, and global infrastructure.
-She brings 30 years of financial and strategic leadership experience from public companies in the aerospace & defense, industrial, healthcare, and oil & gas industries.
-Before joining Teradyne, Ms. Turner served as the Chief Financial Officer for L3Harris Technologies.
-Her previous experience includes senior financial management and leadership roles at Johnson & Johnson, BHP Billiton, Raytheon, and Honeywell.
+Michelle Turner was appointed Teradyne's Chief Financial Officer in November 2025.
+She is responsible for overseeing the company's finance, information technology, and global infrastructure.
+Turner brings 30 years of financial leadership experience in public companies across various sectors, including aerospace & defense, industrial, healthcare, and oil & gas.
+Prior to joining Teradyne, she served as the Chief Financial Officer for L3Harris Technologies, a defense technology company.
+Her background also includes senior financial management and leadership roles at Johnson & Johnson, BHP Billiton, Raytheon, and Honeywell.
+She holds a bachelor's degree in accounting from the University of South Florida and an MBA from Arizona State University.

 Jim Mahon, Vice President, Chief Human Resources Officer

-Jim Mahon was appointed Teradyne's Chief Human Resources Officer in 2023, overseeing the company's global HR operations.
-He joined Teradyne in 1980 and progressed through various senior roles in manufacturing, process engineering, marketing, and customer service.
-Before his current role, Mr. Mahon was General Manager of Teradyne's test service business and was named Vice President of Global Services in 2014.
+Jim Mahon was appointed Teradyne's Chief Human Resources Officer in 2023.
+He is responsible for Teradyne's global HR operations.
+Mahon joined Teradyne in 1980 and progressed through various senior roles in manufacturing, process engineering, marketing, and customer service.
+Before moving to Human Resources, he was the General Manager of Teradyne's test service business.
+He was named Vice President of Global Services in 2014.
+Mahon is a graduate of Rensselaer Polytechnic Institute, holding a Bachelor of Science degree in Electrical Engineering.

 AI Analysis | Feedback